 Informing Policy & Practice

-The Honorable Minister of Health of Tanzania, Ummy Mwalimu, speaks about Respectful Care at the ECSA-HC Health Minister’s Conference.
+The Honorable Minister of Health of Tanzania, Ummy Mwalimu, speaks about Respectful Care at the ECSA-HC Health Minister’s Conference in March 2018.
 To her right are panelists Dr. Mary Mwanyika Sando of AAPH and Dr. Dilys Walker of UCSF.
 Learn more about the resolution that was passed as a result below.

-URC in collaboration with TRAction and HEARD Project partners have helped influence the RMC agenda and action.
-This is achieved through deliberate stakeholder engagement and extending the reach and accessibility of RMC evidence and tools through the development of knowledge hubs, repositories, webinars, publications and additional dissemination of information.
+URC in collaboration with TRAction and HEARD Project partners has helped influence the RMC agenda and action.
+This was achieved through deliberate stakeholder engagement and extending the reach and accessibility of RMC evidence and tools through the development of knowledge hubs, repositories, webinars, and publications and additional dissemination of information.
 See resources for examples.

 The following are highlights of how implementation science has influenced change: